-If a deferred prosecution is revoked based on a subsequent conviction for an offense listed in this subsection (14)(a), the subsequent conviction shall not be treated as a prior offense of the revoked deferred prosecution for the purposes of sentencing:

-- (c) "Within seven years" means that the arrest for a prior offense occurred within seven years before or after the arrest for the current offense; and - (d) "Within ((ten))15 years" means that the arrest for a prior offense occurred within ((ten))15 years before or after the arrest for the current offense. - (15) All fines imposed by this section apply to adult offenders only.
+- If a deferred prosecution is revoked based on a subsequent conviction for an offense listed in this subsection (14)(a), the subsequent conviction shall not be treated as a prior offense of the revoked deferred prosecution for the purposes of sentencing; - sentencing; (b) "Treatment" means substance use disorder treatment licensed or certified by the department of health; - (c) "Within seven years" means that the arrest for a prior offense occurred within seven years before or after the arrest for the current offense; and - (d) "Within ((ten))15 years" means that the arrest for a prior offense occurred within ((ten))15 years before or after the arrest for the current offense. - (15) All fines imposed by this section apply to adult offenders only.